hnuzhy/SSDA-YOLO/readme.md

 ## Brief Description

-SDA-YOLO is designed for domain adaptative cross-domain object detection based on the knowledge distillation framework and robust `YOLOv5`.
+SSDA-YOLO is designed for domain adaptative cross-domain object detection based on the knowledge distillation framework and robust `YOLOv5`.
 The network architecture is as below.

 ![example1](./images/figure1.png)